SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week9/Grant_Achuzia_week9.md

 5. **_What are you planning to do next week_**? _(give specific goals)_

 - Add themes to the web UI
-- Finish implementing web GUI, learn how to do user authentication with Flask
+- Finish implementing web GUI, do user authentication with Flask
-- Start building containers for the varying components of *FANS*
+- See if I can help other team members with their parts

 6. **_Is anything blocking you that you need from others?_** _(What do you need from whom)_